jimjonesbr/rdf_fdw/README.md

 ---------------------------------------------
 # RDF Triplestore Foreign Data Wrapper for PostgreSQL (rdf_fdw)

-`rdf_fdw` is a PostgreSQL Foreign Data Wrapper that enables seamless access to RDF triplestores via SPARQL endpoints.
-It supports pushdown of many SQL clauses and includes built-in implementations of most SPARQL 1.1 functions.
+`rdf_fdw` is a PostgreSQL Foreign Data Wrapper that enables seamless integration with RDF triplestores via SPARQL endpoints.
+It supports querying RDF data using SQL, with advanced features including pushdown of SQL clauses (WHERE, LIMIT, ORDER BY, DISTINCT), data modification operations (INSERT, UPDATE, DELETE), and built-in implementations of SPARQL 1.1 functions.
+The extension introduces a custom `rdfnode` data type for native RDF term handling and provides tools for prefix management, making it easier to work with RDF vocabularies directly from PostgreSQL.

 ![CI](https://github.com/jimjonesbr/rdf_fdw/actions/workflows/ci.yml/badge.svg)